For every advisor, technology plays an increasingly important role in how we run our businesses.

 If any of your responses to those questions give you pause, it’s likely a good time to adjust or make changes to your tech plan.
 Carefully choose a path to new technology to avoid mistakes and overcome problems.

-Price certainly plays a role in how you want to approach any technology upgrades or changes, and as a helpful tool, I recommend reading Brad Frey’s A Guide to Wealth Management Technology Costs: How to be a Savvy Buyer.
+Price certainly plays a role in how you want to approach any technology upgrades or changes, and as a helpful tool, I recommend reading A Guide to Wealth Management Technology Costs.
 It’s an informative piece with information on pricing models and how you can get the most out of your investment.

 Performing an annual review of your technology plan can offer you peace of mind that your business is on track and, if needed, give you opportunities to adjust your roadmap to align with your future goals.